Chad Stuart

-David Stuart Chadwick (10 December 1941 – 20 December 2020) was an English musician and producer, best known as Chad Stuart of 1960's British Invasion duo Chad & Jeremy.
+David Stuart Chadwick (10 December 1941 – 20 December 2020), better known by his stage name Chad Stuart, was an English musician.
+He was one half of the duo Chad & Jeremy.

 Stuart has writing credits on four of the 11 Chad & Jeremy songs which entered the U.S. Hot 100.
 Stuart has sole credit for the duo's first hit, "Yesterday's Gone" (their only hit in the UK), and credits on "You Are She" (Stuart/Clyde), and "A Summer Song" (Stuart/Metcalfe/Noble), and "What Do You Want With Me" (Stuart/Clyde).

 Early life

 Stuart was born on 10 December 1941 in Windermere, Westmorland, a town in the North West of England.
 His father, Frank Chadwick, was a foreman in the lumber industry and his mother, Frieda Chadwick (née Bedford), was a nurse.
 At five, Stuart's family moved to Hartlepool in the North East of England when his father's job was transferred.

 At 10, Stuart was recognized for his musical talent and earned a scholarship to attend the Durham Cathedral Chorister School.
 After graduation, Stuart briefly attended an art school for a year before switching to drama.
 Stuart won a scholarship to the Central School of Speech and Drama in London.
 There, Stuart met fellow student Jeremy Clyde.